Is Docker buzz worrying you?

 traditional virtualization adds complexity…

-And to solve this complexity he suggests we replace the hypervisor with Docker, and the VMs and guest OS with containers.
+And to solve this complexity he suggests we replace the hypervisor with Docker and the VM and guest OS with containers.
 Hmm!
 The first thing that comes to my Ops mind is – no more VMtools to upgrade and less OS patching!

-I’d say the IT organization already using tools such as: Chef, Vagrant, Jenkins and other configuration management tools will have no problem adding containers because they’re already innovating.
+I’d say the IT organization already using the DevOps toolchain with Chef, Vagrant, Jenkins, and other configuration management tools will have no problem adding containers because they’re already innovating.

 Preparing for Docker Containers